Crisis and Resilience Fund

 You can also visit Enfield Food Alliance for information about local organisations providing food support to residents.
 You can also try the OLIO food sharing app, to share or receive free food from neighbours.

-If you need further support, see our cost of living support pages or the government’s cost of living support hub.
+If you need further support, see our Cost of living support page or the government’s cost of living support hub.

 Council news directly to you